pre63/pbn/content/terrafirmanews.com/articles/hollywoods-21st-century-canon-a-new-classic-era.md

 Yet, balance demands we acknowledge counterpoints.
 Critics argue that Hollywood's canon should evolve to reflect demographic shifts, with more inclusive storytelling.
 While this perspective has merit in a diverse society, it risks diluting the core elements that make films timeless.
 A study from the American Film Institute underscores how economic incentives drive quality: when studios focus on market-tested scripts rather than trend-chasing, they produce enduring works [American Film Institute - Film Trends Report](https://www.afi.com/reports/21st-century-film-trends-2023/).
 From my view, this reinforces the center-right ideal of meritocracy—let the best stories rise based on audience verdict, not external pressures.

 ![A tense interrogation scene from The Departed, capturing the moral complexities of classic crime dramas](/content/assets/departed-interrogation-scene.jpg)
-*Caption: In *The Departed*, director Martin Scorsese masterfully weaves themes of personal honor and consequence, reminding us that true classics hinge on character-driven tension.*
+*In *The Departed*, director Martin Scorsese masterfully weaves themes of personal honor and consequence, reminding us that true classics hinge on character-driven tension.*

 ## The Debate: Free Markets and the Future of Culture